Nick Hardt: 2017: Davis Cup debut

 Hardt was first nominated to the team for the 2017 Davis Cup and faced Chilean tennis player Nicolás Jarry in his first match.

-2022: Maiden Challenger final, top 250 debut
+2022: Maiden Challenger final, top 205 debut

 He reached his maiden Challenger final at the 2022 JC Ferrero Challenger Open.
 As a result he moved more than 35 positions up to a new career-high in the top 250 on 10 October 2022.
+Two months later, he reached a career-high of No. 201 on 22 December 2022.